 - a.
-All returns shall be used to create the images. - b.
+All returns, single returns, or last returns, shall be used to create the images. - b.
 All point classes and flags shall be enabled when creating the images and points flagged as withheld or classified as noise shall be excluded. - c.
 Elevation values and differences shall not be subjected to a threshold or otherwise clipped so all differences are represented. - d.
 The images will be derived from TINs to reduce the number of false difference values on slopes; however, other algorithms are acceptable. - e.
 The images shall consist of a 50 percent transparent RGB layer overlaying the lidar intensity image. - f.
-The images shall use at least three color levels wherever two or more swaths overlap within a pixel. - q.
-Where two or more swaths overlap within a pixel (based on point source ID), - i. pixel color shall be based on vertical difference of swaths using the following breaks (based on multiples of the Swath Overlap Difference for the QL): - 1.
+The images shall use at least three color levels wherever two or more swaths overlap within a pixel. - g.
+Where two or more swaths overlap within a pixel (based on point source ID), - i. pixel color shall be based on vertical difference of swaths using the following breaks (based on multiples of the Swath Overlap Difference for the QL, table 2): For QL1 or QL2 data the breaks are: - 1.
 0-8 cm: GREEN; - 2.
-8-16 cm: YELLOW: - 3. > 16 cm or > last additional color ramp bin value: RED (for example, addition of ORANGE pixels for the range of 16-24 cm would require red pixels to represent > 24 cm). - ii. color choice of green, yellow, and red is suggested but not required. - iii. no pixel shall remain uncolored (transparent) in the overlap areas. - h.
-Where swaths do not overlap, pixel values shall be intensity alone.
+8-16 cm: YELLOW: - 3. > 16 cm or > last additional color ramp bin value: RED (for example, addition of ORANGE pixels for the range of 16-24 cm would require red pixels to represent > 24 cm). - For QL0 data the breaks are: - 1.
+0-4 cm: GREEN; - 2.
+4-8 cm: YELLOW; - 3. > 8 cm or > last additional color ramp bin value: RED (for example, addition of ORANGE pixels for the range of 8-12 cm would require red pixels to represent > 12 cm).